mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 	// Conflicting capacities from multiple devices are taken from the
 	// last device listed that contains them.
 	//
-	// The maximum number of devices that can be referenced is 8.
+	// The devices referenced here must be defined in the same ResourceSlice.
 	//
+	// Only a single entry is allowed in the list.
+The API exposes this as
+	// a list so this constraint might be relaxed in the future.
+	//
 	// +optional
+	// +listType=atomic
 	ConsumesCapacityFrom []DeviceRef `json:"consumesCapacityFrom,omitempty"`

 	// Attributes defines the set of attributes for this device.